etoler1841/pos-api/readme.md

 ## Introduction
 This API is used to facilitate communication between the [Price Busters Games website](http://www.pricebustersgames.com) and the **PHP Desktop POS** application.
 ## Connecting to the API
-All GET requests may be made without authorization.
-All POST requests must include the store's unique security token in the 'token' parameter.
+All requests must be made via POST and must include the store's ID in the 'authId' parameter and unique security token in the 'authToken' parameter.
-## Categories (GET)
+## Categories (POST)
 > URL: http://www.pricebustersgames.com/pbadmin/pos-api/category/{id}

 #### Parameters